collective/collective.developermanual/source/reference_manuals/old/portlets/blacklisting.rst

     key="/"

-Refer to the default `news' folder in the site (NOTE: Prior to Plone 3.3.5, this required a full path like /Plone/news):
+Refer to the default 'news' folder in the site (NOTE: Prior to Plone 3.3.5, this required a full path like /Plone/news):

 ::